 If a student needs to get off at a different location than normal, please contact the school via phone or a written note, explaining what changes are necessary.
-Contact to the school should happen before 3:00.
+Contact to the school should happen before 2:45 p.m.

 Bus Expectations: